tristin/akka-sdk/samples/event-sourced-customer-registry/README.md

 1. **Expand the service**: Add features such as deleting customers or more complex query capabilities.
 2. **Explore other Akka components**: Dive deeper into Akka's ecosystem to enhance your application.
-3. **Join the community**: Connect with other developers and learn more in the [Akka community Slack channel](https://join.slack.com/t/kalixworld/shared_invite/zt-1x9ddzseu-aY1rB4S4Vb8Iu_YI89IfoQ/).
+3. **Join the community**: Visit the [Support page](https://doc.akka.io/support/index.html) to find resources where you can connect with other Akka developers and expand your knowledge.